samstork/MysteryProject/Characters/Book club leader.md

 ### Political Campaign
 - Got highly politically motivated when [[Local Faerie Area]] was going to be built over
 - Ran campaign, joining [[Political council]]
-- Successfully stopped building, but was forced out of council by [[Syndicate Boss]]
+- Successfully stopped building, but was forced out of council by [[Robert Jones]]

 ### Founding Coven
 - Started [[Book Club and Coven]] along with